ravinggenius/scratch_pad/README.markdown

 * default theme should look better
 * themes and node extensions should have a manifest (probably yaml) to specify their javascript dependencies and load order
 * find a way to make non-content nodes (small scripts or styles) work
-  * an admin may wish include some extra styles or scripts into the document
+  * an admin may wish to include some extra styles or scripts into the document
-  * these should allowed to be specified (optionally) to be injected at the bottom of <head> or <body>
+  * these should allowed to be specified (optionally) these to be injected at the bottom of <head> or <body>
-    * when injected they should not be wrapped with the normal <article> or <section>
+    * when injected they should not be wrapped with the normal <article> or <section> (naked)

 ## Wish List